coin-workshop/coine-2024-auckland/call_for_papers.md

 All contributions will be single-blind peer-reviewed by at least two independent PC members.
 The evaluation criteria of contributions will be based on originality, quality, clarity, and its relevance to the workshop.

 Submission of a paper should be regarded as an undertaking that, should the paper be accepted, at least one of the authors will attend the workshop to present the work.
+Authors of accepted papers will be allowed to present their work online or in-person conditional to they register to the workshop.
+Presentations will be delivered in the New Zealand Time Zone.

 ## Proceedings
 The workshop proceeding including the accepted papers will be available before the conference.